 Bring mates who’ll make you laugh for added enjoyment!

-Have you got any other tips for day trips from the Kiwi capital?
+Have you got any other tips for day trips from the City of Sails?
 Let me know in the comments so I can keep busy over the next few months…